buildbot/buildbot/master/docs/manual/configuration/workers.rst

 These are the same two values that need to be provided to the worker administrator when they create the worker.

 The ``workername`` must be unique, of course.
-The password exists to prevent evildoers from interfering with the Buildbot by inserting their own (broken) workers into the system and thus displacing the real ones.
+The password exists to prevent evildoers from interfering with Buildbot by inserting their own (broken) workers into the system and thus displacing the real ones.

 Workers with an unrecognized ``workername`` or a non-matching password will be rejected when they attempt to connect, and a message describing the problem will be written to the log file (see :ref:`Logfiles`).